The Dying Year

 What you will learn

-In each 3.5-hour class we discuss the physical, emotional, spiritual, cognitive and social/cultural needs of the dying individual and their family, caregiver(s) and community, as well as the doula's role and non-medical, hands-on comfort measures.
-The class is divided into the following five sections.
-The 90-page Study Guide provides preparatory reading, viewing and journaling for each class (minimum 5 hours/week).
+In each 3.5-hour class we discuss the physical, emotional, spiritual, cognitive, and social/cultural needs of the dying individual and their family, caregiver(s), and community, as well as the doula's role and non-medical, hands-on comfort measures.
+The class is divided into six sessions.
+The 100-page Study Guide provides preparatory reading, viewing, and journaling for each class (minimum prep time: 5 hours/week).

 • Self-care